ImranR98/Restic-Backup/README.md

 - `REMOTEPATH` - Remote path for where the backup should be stored in the Restic repo on B2.
 - `RETENTIONPOLICY` - Options to use when running `forget` the command.

+You can place `vars.sh` at an alternative path and provide it as the first argument to the script.

 ## Actions
 - Backup - Backs up the folder to the Restic repo on BackBlaze, according to the configuration in `vars.sh`.
 Creates a backup if one does not exist, else updates the existing backup.
 - Forget - Runs a `forget` command to mark certain snapshots for deletion.
 Uses the `RETENTIONPOLICY` from `vars.sh` to target the snapshots to be deleted.